Shoulder

 1. See Prevention below

-2. Relative rest from throwing for 3 months
+2. Complete rest from throwing for 3 to 4 months (anticipate 4 to 6 months until full resolution)

 4. Throwing Exercises in intervals once pain-free